-Name of Asset.....
+Name of Asset

-Date of Source of Cost price, Particulars which Particulars of Location Remarks acquisition if any make it an asset of the custodian of the aoquioinon acquicition in any historic /artistic value of the asset historic /artistic value of the asset asset
+Date of acquisition Source of acquisition Cost price, if any Particulars which make it an asset of historic /artistic value Particulars of the custodian of the asset Location of the asset Remarks

 NOTE 1 : The custodian shall take appropriate measures for preservation of the assets.

 NOTE 2 : The present value of the asset should be ascertained by obtaining appropriate valuation from an expert agency and the same is indicated in Column 3, every five years.